-Overall and having carefully considered everything, I'm satisfied that proportionate checks are unlikely to have shown that Go Car Credit that it shouldn't have lent to Mr M. So I'm satisfied that it wasn't unreasonable for Go Car Credit to provide these funds, or enter into this agreement with Mr M.
+Overall and having carefully considered everything, I'm satisfied that proportionate checks are unlikely to have shown that Go Car Credit that it shouldn't have lent to Mr M. So I'm satisfied that it wasn't unreasonable for Go Car Credit to provide these funds, or enter into these agreements with Mr M.

-This means that I don't think that Go Car Credit acted unfairly or unreasonably towards Mr M and I'm not upholding this complaint.
+This means that I don't think that Go Car Credit acted unfairly or unreasonably towards Mr M when it entered into hire-purchase agreements with him and I'm not upholding this complaint.
 I appreciate that this will be disappointing for Mr M. But I hope he'll understand the reasons for my decision and at least consider that his concerns have been listened to.